Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Experiments and Analysis

-Additionally, for the code generation task, the Deepseek-Coder-7B-Instruct-v1.5 trained with our method achieved 2.1\% and 4.0\% over the base model on the LiveCodeBench and LeetCodeDataset respectively.
-This demonstrates that, beyond mathematical reasoning tasks, CGPO can also enhance model capabilities in tasks such as code generation, where human-like reasoning paths are not easily defined, by enabling the model to explore non-human-like reasoning paths.
+Additionally, for the code generation task, DeepSeek-Coder-7B-Instruct-v1.5 trained with CGPO achieved 0.7\% improvement on LiveCodeBench and 0.9\% improvement on the LeetCodeDataset.
+This demonstrates that CGPO can enhance model capabilities beyond mathematical reasoning tasks, including code generation.
+In such tasks, where human-like reasoning paths are not easily defined, CGPO enables the model to explore non-human-like reasoning paths and improves performance.